 |

 Great Bay (Philipsburg) - You should go to Philipsburg for the shopping, casinos, and restaurants, but there is a beach and there are beach bars with plenty of facilities.
 After St Maarten dredged the harbor for the new cruise ship pier and terminal, much of the sand was used to replenish the beach.
 Thus, it is one of the longest and widest beaches on the island.
-Now that they have added a boardwalk and are even expanding it.
-The boardwalk is more of a great place to hang out and party than an idyllic tropical beach, but if that is what you want, check it out and look for great lunches at
+Now that they have added a boardwalk they are expanding it further.
+The boardwalk is more of a great place to hang out and party than an idyllic tropical beach, but if that is what you want, check it out and look for great lunches at at some of the finer establishments on Frontstreet.
+The pano below was taken after the cruise crowd headed back to the cruise ships in the background.

 ![]() |